 Embryo-Fetal Toxicity - Based on findings in animals, IMBRUVICA® can cause fetal harm when administered to a pregnant woman.
 Advise women to avoid becoming pregnant while taking IMBRUVICA®.
 If this drug is used during pregnancy or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to a fetus.

-CYP3A Inhibitors - Avoid co-administration with strong or moderate inhibitors of CYP3A.
+CYP3A Inhibitors - Avoid co-administration with strong and moderate CYP3A inhibitors.
 If a moderate CYP3A inhibitor must be used, reduce the IMBRUVICA® dose.

 CYP3A Inducers - Avoid co-administration with strong CYP3A inducers.

-Hepatic Impairment - Avoid use in patients with baseline hepatic impairment.
+Hepatic Impairment - Avoid use in patients with moderate or severe baseline hepatic impairment.
 In patients with mild impairment, reduce IMBRUVICA® dose.